waleed399/flask-aws/README.md

 ### 7. Install Docker

-19. Run the following commands to install Docker: (this may take a couple of minutes !)
+19. Run the following commands to install Docker (this may take a couple of minutes!):
     ```bash
     sudo apt update
     sudo apt install apt-transport-https ca-certificates curl software-properties-common